‘Bold And The Beautiful’ Spoilers: Shocking New Couple Emerges In Post-Fire ‘B&B’ Twist

 Would Ridge have Bill jailed?

-Secrets never stay hidden too long on Bold so it shouldn’t be too long before Ridge discovers Bill is a criminal arsonist.
+Secrets never stay hidden too long on Bold, so it shouldn’t be too long before Ridge discovers Bill is a criminal arsonist.
 Ridge could report that information to the LAPD and see Bill carted off to jail.
-But if Ridge has Brooke back because of what Bill did, he’ll probably let it go.
+But if Ridge has Brooke’s back because of what Bill did, he’ll probably let it go.
 It seems pretty clear that Bill and Brooke will not survive this drama.
-She can’t trust him and what he did was despicable.
+She can’t trust him, and what he did was despicable.

-From Brooke’s point of view, Bill was so greedy about wanting to build his tower, which he threw away their future for a skyscraper.
+From Brooke’s point of view, Bill was so greedy about wanting to build his tower, and he threw away their future for a skyscraper.
 Bill promised Brooke she was the most important thing in his life, but B&B spoilers make it clear that it was all about Bill’s ego and his ambition.
 If he really cared about Brooke, she would have been his focus – not burning Spectra Fashions to the ground.

 Is this it for #Brill??? #CliffhangerFriday #BoldandBeautiful pic.twitter.com/UArkMa8rUZ